ashgupta1971/DualBootLinuxMint/dual-boot-without-encryption.md

         $ mediatomb --port 49152 --daemon --home ~/Music --logfile ~/.mediatomb/mediatomb.log --config ~/.mediatomb/config.xml

-If you want mediatomb to start automatically at boot then you will have to create a systemd unit file which you can download from [here](https://drive.google.com/open?id=0B5dVa-WB01h5NVBONUZ2aDBVYlk "mediatomb.service").
+If you want mediatomb to start automatically at boot then download this [*systemd unit file*](mediatomb.service "mediatomb.service").
 Place this file in */etc/systemd/system*.
 Then execute the following commands:

         $ cd /etc/systemd/system